Amporu/Taisim/README.md

 ## Documentation
-This is a python simulator that is best use for autonomous driving systems based on a camera module.
+This is a python simulator that is best used for autonomous driving systems based on a camera module.
 <br>